 “Good teaching is about fostering learning for students, not about delivering information.”

-—Adam Berman, Co-Executive Director, Center for Teaching Excellence
+—Adam Berman, Founder and Coach, Center for Teaching Excellence

 “The Center for Teaching Excellence shows that teaching matters at Haas.”

 —Clark Kellogg, Professional Faculty, Operations and Information Technology Management Group